suntorch/Dazzler/README.md

 Some application needs to monitor, log and control database actions globally without writing an extra code.
 Using the following **pre** and **post** events, it allows to implement such needs.

-- ExecutingEvent(CommandEventArgs args)
+-  :zap: ExecutingEvent(CommandEventArgs args)
-- ExecutedEvent(CommandEventArgs args, ResultInfo result)
+-  :zap: ExecutedEvent(CommandEventArgs args, ResultInfo result)

 The use cases can be as follows:

-- to monitor/report all database operations.
+-  :speech_balloon: to monitor/report all database operations.
-- to monitor/report top Nth long running queries.
+-  :speech_balloon: to monitor/report top Nth long running queries.
-- to accept/reject a query execution in centralized code base.
+-  :speech_balloon: to accept/reject a query execution in centralized code base.

 ### Execution Event Implementation